alvarogzp/git-sign-commits/README.md

    You can confirm in the GitHub web interface that it is working correctly by looking at the **Verified** tag of the commits.

+   In git, you can use `git log --show-signature` to display the signature info, or `git log --format=raw` to view the raw signatures in armored format (so that you can pass them to `gpg2` for inspection).
+   Use `git tag -v tag-name` to verify a signed tag.